-The blister surface can be read by foot or cane, warning of the approach to a railway platform edge.
+The surface can be read by foot or cane, warning visually impaired people of the approach to a railway platform edge.
 As the blister pattern is offset it can be used to identify the direction the platform edge is running and the correct direction of travel to access a train.

 Choice of stone resin composite or GRP